Everything you need to know about Blue Whale Watching in Loreto

 Loreto Bay’s Islands

 All 5 of Loreto Bay’s islands are uninhabited and strict regulations mean they are the perfect habitat for lots of species of animal.
-You can cruise the islands, which are actually extinct volcanoes, on boat trip within the bay, where you’ll likely see lots of wildlife too.
-We’d recommend this Snorkelling and Kayaking Catamaran Cruise, which includes a cruise of the islands, a snorkelling and kayaking stop, lunch and transport.
+You can cruise the islands, which are actually extinct volcanoes, on a boat trip within the bay, where you’ll likely see lots of wildlife too.
+We’d recommend this snorkelling Catamaran Cruise in Loreto Bay, which includes a cruise of the islands, a snorkelling and kayaking stop, lunch and transport.

 What is there to do in Loreto?

 There’s plenty left to explore when you’re not whale watching.
-From ancient cave paintings, to historic missions and a wealth of diverse marine life, there are so many things to do in Loreto, it can be hard to fit it all in!
-Use our concise list of the best places to visit in Loreto, as well as the top activities, attractions, day trips and meals out to make your visit unforgettable.
+From ancient cave paintings to historic missions and a wealth of diverse marine life, there are so many things to do in Loreto, that it can be hard to fit it all in!
+Use our concise list of the best things to do in Loreto, as well as the top activities, attractions, day trips, and restaurants to make your visit unforgettable.

 Read next: